WhythZ/WhythZ/README.md

 ### About
-- 🌱I'm currently an undergraduate in data science
+- I'm currently an undergraduate in data science
-- 🔭I’m interested in game dev and reinforcement learning

 ### Tools
 <div align=center>